kindergarten books (14800, 80.4) ranked 23

 reading books for kids (14800, 82.07) ranked 48

-Parents can easily overthink kindergarten books.
-After all, many parents who have read to their kid often shape a child’s book selection.
+Parents into reading books for kids can easily overthink kindergarten books.
+After all, parents who read to their kid often shape a child’s book selection.
 But as children progress and gain independence, they need to indulge in their own interests.
 That’s why finding kindergarten books that will make a child want to read should have one directive: Let children choose their own books.

 The optimal method for finding the best kindergarten books is actually pretty simple.
 Take the kid to the library and let them pick a finite number of books.
 Alternatively, parents can take them to a bookstore and allow them to pick one or two books.
 Point them at the children’s section and let them loose.

 How to Find Kindergarten Books Kids Want to Read

 - Take them to the library regularly and give them carte blanche to pick out a finite number of books.

 - Follow up activities with encouragement to find books that will help them learn more.

 - Attend story times and other group-reading activities.

 - Communicate with teachers to develop reading lists based on what they’re learning in class.